knuthy/Expresstrade/README.md

 ## Server basics
 Before we're getting into handling the API and start sending requests, we'll need a basic and stable Node.js server.
 I recommend running it over https, with a free ssl certificate from [Letsencrypt](https://letsencrypt.org/).
-If you prefer running it non-secure for some reason, or dont want to register a certificate, you can just run a simple http server.
+If you prefer running it non-secure for some reason, or don't want to register a certificate, you can just run a simple http server.

 Below is my example of a basic Node.js server.
 ```javascript